Tushar-Naik/tushar-naik.github.io/public/blog-posts/terminal-blog.md

 This one is gold.
 It remembers which directories you visit most frequently, so you can quickly get to them in just a few keystrokes.
+Use-case:
+1. You have your projects structured within some high level folders (`company/` , `personal/` , `opensource/`)
+2. You typically start the terminal session in one home folder
+3. You remember the name of the project you want to go navigate to, but you need to type in the full path each time, or setup some alias for the same
+4. `zoxide` can reduce this burden

 ```bash
 cd ~/Documents/Company/projects/krabby-patty/server